The restaurateur couple who overcame arson threats

 Now with 180 employees across all the business, it is staffing issues that most keep Htet Myet Oo and Isabella Sway-Tin on their toes.

-Much of Yangon's young workforce has migrated to the city from the countryside, and they struggle to be able to afford to rent accommodation.
+Much of Yangon's young workforce has migrated to the city from the countryside, and they struggle to be able to afford to rental accommodation.

 As a result, the Rangoon Tea House houses about 60 of its workers across five hostels.